libeau0911/Openstack/OpenStack.md

 	**The request of L2 configuration**

-    8. Neutron-LinuxBridge-Agent picks the request from the queue
+    8. Neutron-Linuxbridge-Agent picks the request from the queue
-    9. Neutron-LinuxBridge-Agent interacts with libvirt to configure Linux bridge
+    9. Neutron-Linuxbridge-Agent interacts with libvirt to configure Linux bridge
-    10. Neutron-LinuxBridge-Agent returns the Linux bridge configuration
+    10. Neutron-Linuxbridge-Agent returns the Linux bridge configuration
     11. Neutron-server reads the configuration from the message queue
     12. Neutron-server saves instance network state in the database
     13. Neutron-server passes the network information to Nova-compute